AdelChernyatov/Merge_files/README.md

   ### Installation
-  Clone the repository: 'https://github.com/AdelChernyatov/Merge_files.git' Navigate to the project directory: 'cd your-project' Install dependencies:  install
+  Clone the repository: 'https://github.com/AdelChernyatov/Merge_files.git' Navigate to the project directory: 'cd Merge_files' Install dependencies: pip install -r requirements.txt

 ## Usage
 storage_data is a directory, where you need move your sensor and mobile data files